Ask Our Ambassadors

 What is Össur's policy on servicing older devices?

 It is Össur’s aim to ensure excellent care for our devices at all stages of the product life cycle.
-Our recommendation for patients wearing i-Limb devices that are over five years old is to explore options to upgrade to our latest technology.
+Our recommendation for users wearing i-Limb devices that are over five years old is to explore options to upgrade to our latest technology.
 By providing these users with our latest technology they can enjoy all of the technological advances including important new features, improved durability and the coverage of Touch Care.
-As a CPO you can work with our reimbursement team which will to support you in determining the best path for your patient.
-In the rare cases where our reimbursement experts have found that the patient has no funding for a new device, we will work with you to either repair their existing device or find another suitable low-cost solution.
+As a CPO you can work with our reimbursement team which will to support you in determining the best path for your user.
+In the rare cases where our reimbursement experts have found that the user has no funding for a new device, we will work with you to either repair their existing device or find another suitable low-cost solution.

 Please contact us at Customer Support with the details of your request and we will be happy to provide a demo device.